Strategy

 The Royal Pop changes the variables in three important ways.
 One: Swatch has tightened distribution to roughly 200 selected boutiques worldwide, not the entire Swatch retail network.
 Two: the strict one-piece-per-person-per-store-per-day rule eliminates the bulk-buy strategy that some MoonSwatch queueers used.
 Three: AP brand prestige adds a collector demographic that did not engage with the MoonSwatch.
 Net effect: per-piece scarcity is higher, queue probability is lower per person, and secondary-market premiums should track higher than 2022.

 The lessons are direct: in-person queueing is brutal and low-probability in major markets.
 There is no online Swatch channel to refresh.
-Pre-locking an allocation — through our option contract or through an in-person trip to a smaller-market boutique — is the only path with certainty.
+Lining up a piece in advance — through our sourcing waitlist or through an in-person trip to a smaller-market boutique — is the path with the most certainty.

 Colorway-specific scarcity